 Students may request accessible accommodations (i.e. 504 plan, IEP, Vocational Rehabilitation, disability) by contacting the Academic Success Center prior to their test date.

 To register for a SOAR day through the link below, enter your Student ID (8 digits long, not your StarID), select either the East Grand Forks, MN or Thief River Falls, MN campus, then choose a date from the calendar by selecting a white circle.
 If preferred, stop by Student Services (the front desk area) on either campus.
 Call 218-793-2800 if you have questions about scheduling.
 Contact the Academic Success Center for further assistance.
 After scheduling, become familiar with the assessment and begin studying.
 There are study resources listed below.
-Students who spend take time to review materials before the assessment may see significantly higher scores.Schedule SOAR Online »
+Students who spend take time to review materials before the assessment may see significantly higher scores.Schedule Assessment Test »

 Arrive to campus early with a current, official government-issued photo ID.
 Students will not be allowed to test if they do not have a physical, valid copy of their ID in hand, due to Accuplacer requirements.

 After checking in at Student Services (the front desk area), students can complete online orientation and then will be directed to the testing area, where the testing proctor will check your required photo ID.
 After completing the assessment in the computer lab, academic advisors and admissions staff will be available to help finish any remaining paperwork and/or register for classes.
 After registering for classes, a student ID card can be issued.